Rubylium/EasyMatchmaking/README.md

 - Capture the Flag
 - Team Deathmatch

-*Note: This code is not intended for direct use and may require modifications to fit specific implementations or integrate with other systems.
+⚠️ *Note: This code is not intended for direct use and may require modifications to fit specific implementations or integrate with other systems.
 It serves as a theoretical framework for designing a matchmaking system.*

-For more details on the system components, methods, custom events, and extending the system, please refer to the [technical README](TechnicalReadme.md).
+For more details on the system components, methods, custom events, and extending the system, please refer to the [📚 technical README](TechnicalReadme.md).